Canon 5D Mark IV vs Leica M8

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the M8 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M8 was succeeded by the Leica M9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 5D Mark IV and M8 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Leica M8 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Leica M8?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.